AgnePaulauskaite/web-visual-testing-spike-WebdriverIO4/README.md

-This repo was created in the purpose of trying out several tools/services for web visual testing.
+This repo was created with the purpose of trying out several tools/services for web visual testing.
 The following tools/services are compatible with WebdriverIO v4.

 - Applitools
 - wdio-visual-regression-service